mulesoft-assets/template-sfdc2db-user-bidirectional-sync/README.md

 3. If Database answer for the previous question (2.) is *Yes*, then *upsert* (create or update depending each particular case) Database with the belonging change

-4. Repeat previous steps (1. to 3.) the other way around (using Database as source instance and Salesforce as the target one)
+4. Repeat previous steps (1. to 3.) the other way around (using Database as source and Salesforce as the target)

  Repeat *ad infinitum*: